Paolino01/polito-se2-24-19/Retrospective/Retrospective-Template.md

   - Total hours spent: 0h
   - Nr of automated unit test cases: 0
   - Coverage (if available)
-NB: we did NOT perform any unit testing
+> Note: we did NOT perform any unit testing
 - E2E testing:
+  - Total hours estimated: 4h
+  - Total hours spent: 5h50m
+- Code review:
   - Total hours estimated: 3h
   - Total hours spent: 2h30m
-- Code review
-  - Total hours estimated: 3h
-  - Total hours spent: 2h30m

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-  We underestimated some tasks
+  We underestimated the time needed for some tasks (like the "See stats" one), and we did not take into account the testing.

 - What lessons did you learn (both positive and negative) in this sprint?
-  We should estimate all the 96 hours at the start of the sprint, and we should also take unit testing into account
+  - We should estimate all the 96 hours at the beginning of each sprint, and we should also take both unit and integration testing into account.
+  - Communicate any problems encountered in good time.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  This is the first retrospective
+  Not applicable, this is the first retrospective

 - Which ones you were not able to achieve?
 Why?
-  This is the first retrospective
+  Not applicable, this is the first retrospective

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
   > Propose one or two
+  - Better initial communication between front-end and back-end teams to define the structure needed in order to work independently on each task assigned.
+  - Better workload distribution in order not to rush on the last days.
+This could be achieved with a better Sprint and personal planning.

 - One thing you are proud of as a Team!!
+Good synergy between members.